dendory/NodePoint/src/nodepoint_linux.md

 * API write key: Used for some API operations.
 * SMTP server: The hostname for email notifications.
 Leave empty to disable email notifications.
 * SMTP port: The port number for SMTP connections, defaults to 25.
+* SMTP username: User for SMTP connections, if your mail server requires authentication.
+* SMTP password: Password for SMTP connections, if your mail server requires authentication.
+Warning: This will be stored in plain text on the NodePoint server.
+It is recommended that your SMTP server restricts connections based on IP addresses instead.
 * Support email: The email from which email notifications come from.
+* External notifications plugin: Call an application or script when a notification is sent.
+You can use the following variables here: *%user%*, *%title%* and *%message%*.
+For example: `echo %message% >> ..\%user%.log`
 * Upload folder: Where product images and comment files are stored.
 Leave empty to disable uploads.
 * Minimum upload level: The minimum access level a user must have to attach files to comments
 * Items managed: The type of items NodePoint should manage.
 This is purely a UI customization.